Telos-Canton/TelosCanton-Docs/TelosCantonReviewPromisesAndPlans2019.md

 8. **GSC ([The Good Grants Selection Committee](https://goodblock.io/goodgrant))**: A potential DApps support program initiated by GoolBlock.
 As a member of the Selection Committee, Telos Canton would like to recommend and help at least one potential DApp to obtain free Telos network resource support in 2019.

-9. **Assist in registering TLOS to the China cryptocurrency platform**: such as "Feixiaohao", "Biniuniu", "Mytoken" and other China mainstream cryptocurrency market platform.
+9. **Assist in registering TLOS to the China cryptocurrency market platform**: Such as "Feixiaohao", "Biniuniu", "Mytoken" and other China mainstream cryptocurrency market platform.
 Please note that these platforms only provide market information on crypto currencies but not trading services.

 ![](https://raw.githubusercontent.com/Telos-Canton/TelosCanton-Docs/master/images/telos-canton-logo-slogan-200X200.png)